SJSU272LabF17/SJSUChatME/README.md

 Jainul Patel
 Harsha Muktamath

+Go to this website for our website https://distinct-cross.glitch.me/

 This project contains sample code that shows how to build chatbots for Slack that leverage IBM Watson Conversation and Botkit.

 IBM Watson weather API has also been used to find current weather conditions by invoking REST APIs in node.js.
 Nodes in the dialog are marked as 'action nodes' via context information.
 The implementation of the actions is done in the Node.js application.